Video courtesy of the American Economic Association

 An economics degree is also excellent preparation for graduate study — in law, business, economics, government, public administration, environmental studies, health-care administration, labor relations, global studies, diplomacy, and other fields.
 Professor Dick Langlois, Undergraduate Director, can suggest specific courses for your major that will prepare you for your intended graduate field.
 If you plan to pursue a Masters in Economics, please review our Customize Your Major page to find the suggested courses to help prepare you for the more math intensive economics graduate program.

-Please review the Academic Advising webpage for the Department’s walk-in hour schedule and/or to schedule an appointment with one of the Academic Advisors.
+Please review the Academic Advising webpage for the Department’s drop-in hour schedule and/or to schedule an appointment with one of the Academic Advisors.

 Make a difference and a great salary!
 Economics is one of the highest earning majors!